 What if it’s really difficult for me to get an academic (or professional) letter of reference?

 This is not uncommon.
 While a minimum of two supporting letters of reference – one academic and one professional – should be included in your application, sometimes applicants experience difficulty obtaining a letter of reference.
 For example, applicants who graduated from university many years ago and have since not been active in an academic setting may be unable to call upon a university instructor with whom they studied.
-While applicants are strongly encouraged to obtain one academic and one professional letter of reference, they may submit an alternative combination such as two letters of reference from a professional source (in this case you should direct the most suitable referee to include some comments pertaining to your intellectual abilities and potential).
+While you are strongly encouraged to obtain one academic and one professional letter of reference, you may submit an alternative combination such as two letters of reference from a professional source.
+Tip: for two professional letters direct the most suitable referee to include some comments pertaining to your intellectual abilities and potential.

 Can I submit more than two letters of reference?

 Generally, two letters of reference are sufficient and submitting extra reference letters is not encouraged or permitted.
 However, several programs require an additional (third) letter of reference; refer to the relevant departmental section(s) in the OISE Bulletin for more information.
 At present, only applicants to the Developmental Psychology and Education (MA, PhD) program and applicants to the School and Clinical Child Psychology program must submit an additional letter of recommendation.

 GRE (Graduate Record Examinations) or other similar test scores are not required as part of an OISE application.

 How do I know if I require a TOEFL score?